Types of Volunteers

 Find out about how you can volunteer with the Aberlady Bay Local Nature Reserve.

-New for 2019 a group has formed in Longniddry, focusing on the war on litter.
-If you would like to be involved please contact firstname.lastname@example.org
+This group focuses on the war on litter!
+If you would like to be involved please contact email@example.com

-Yellowcraig friends help to manage landscape, wildlife and access at Yellowcraig, near Dirleton.
+Friends of Yellowcraig help to manage landscape, wildlife and access at Yellowcraig, near Dirleton.

 An environmental group for young people in East Lothian aged 11-18, running on every second Friday afternoon during term time.
 The focus of the group is conservation work.
 For all enquiries please email email@example.com.